Gomit/Neighbor_Map_Site/README.md

 ===============================

 Enter street address and city to view a map of your neighborhood or a neighborhood you would like to visit.
-Third-party data from google maps images and New York Times will present infomration about the locations.
+Third-party data from google maps images and New York Times will present information about the locations.

 To view the project, check out the repository and inspect the code,